Listen to The National's new single featuring Phoebe Bridgers, 'Your Mind Is Not Your Friend'

 Recently, Matt Berninger opened up about how the single’s title and lyrics had been inspired by the advice his wife Carin Besser had given him as he battled depression.
 She said: “This isn’t you, this isn’t real, this is just your brain right now, your mind is not your friend.”

-The singer spoke candidly about his struggles with mental illness and writer’s block, and how he documented it on The National’s upcoming studio album, during an exclusive cover interview for the latest issue of Uncut.
+The singer spoke candidly about his struggles with mental illness and writer’s block, and how he documented them on The National’s upcoming studio album, during an exclusive cover interview for the latest issue of Uncut.

 “I’d been writing sad, depressing music for a long time, then when it really hits me, when it all really catches up to me, I didn’t want to write about it any more,” he said.
 “I just could not articulate the fog at all.
 I didn’t want to put words to it.
 It just all felt ugly and gross and all the thoughts in my head were small and bitter and fearful.”